Pat Nicol

-Patricia Marilyn Nicol (née Ready; born 1936) is a former Canadian politician, developer, television commentator and newspaper columnist.
+Patricia Marilyn Nicol (née Ready; March 23, 1935 – October 20, 2023) was a Canadian politician, developer, television commentator and newspaper columnist.
 She served as an alderman on Ottawa City Council from 1975 to 1976, and on the Ottawa Board of Control from 1977 to 1978.
 Considered to be on the "extreme right end" of the political spectrum at city hall, she was known for her "fiery speaking style" and her divisiveness led her to stand "alone... against the rest of city council on big issues".
 She was also known for her political rivalry with Ottawa's left leaning mayor, Marion Dewar, whom she ran against twice for Ottawa's top job.

 Early life

 Nicol was born and raised in Elmdale-Victoria Ward in Ottawa, the daughter of Catholic farmer Thomas P. Ready and Hilda Margaret Waters.
 She grew up in a large, poor family in the Westboro neighbourhood during the Depression.
 She was taught as a child that "anything (she) wanted was there to go after".
 Nicol attended Immaculata High School, and married Robert John Nicol in 1951 after graduating.
 Their first home was an apartment above a supermarket at the corner of Beech Street and Loretta Avenue, in the city's Civic Hospital neighbourhood.

 Nicol's first career was as a public servant in the department of finance, and as a clerk at the Ottawa Civic Hospital, but she stopped working to raise a family.
 Prior to her entry into politics, she was active in a parent teachers' association and in local community associations, and was a housewife.